-Double Bowl Integrated Bathroom Vanity Top
+Double Bowl Integrated Vanity Top

-Single Basin Cut-Out Bathroom Vanity Top
+Single Basin Cut-Out Vanity Top

-Cut-out vanity tops give you more design flexibility, as this allows you to choose your own sink.
-You can choose either a top-mount self-rimming sink or, to give you a bit more counter space, an undermount sink.Continue to 5 of 5 below.
+Cut-out vanity tops offer the advantage of more design flexibility since they allow you to choose your own sink.
+You can choose either a top-mount self-rimming sink or, to give you a bit more counter space, an undermount sink.

-Double Basin Cut-Out Bathroom Vanity Top
+Double Basin Cut-Out Vanity Top

 Longer vanity tops that have two cut-outs for sink basins, plus generous counter space, can be custom-ordered to fit base cabinets that stretch as long as 88 inches.

 A double basin cut-out vanity top affords the bathroom user the most amount of countertop space coupled with the flexibility of having two working sinks.